© 2020 All rights reserved hunter coast painting

 Choosing paint colours is an important step in your process, so it’s critical to maintain the focus on how you want your space to look and feel.
 The aesthetic and ambiance you are trying to achieve in different spaces will inform the colours you choose.

 There are plenty of options for getting inspired, including manual mood-boarding or using apps.
-For example, you can begin to draw inspiration from websites, magazines or even your friends’ homes – these are all good places to start when choosing a colour palette.
-From here you can create a physical or virtual mood board, for example, you can virtually test colours out with the Dulux Colour App to find inspiration.
+For example, you can begin to draw inspiration from websites, magazines or even your friends’ homes.
+From here you can create a physical or virtual mood board.
+For example, you can virtually test colours out with the Dulux Colour App to find inspiration.

 You can also look to your flooring and furniture for colour cues, as you will need to choose colours that match the objects occupying the space.
 It might not make sense to use darker paint tones if you have dark flooring or more colourful furniture/decor.
 Instead, lighter paint tones might work better to open up the space and let your furniture stand out.